Skip to content

 Vout=3.3×0.5106=1.685VV_{\text{out}} = 3.3 \times 0.5106 = 1.685\,\text{V}

-You need 3.9nF3.9\,\text{nF} for an RC low-pass filter, but your bench stock only has 10nF10\,\text{nF} and 6.8nF6.8\,\text{nF} caps.
+Let's say you need exactly 3.9nF3.9\,\text{nF} for an RC low-pass filter.
+You check your parts drawer and find 10nF10\,\text{nF} and 6.8nF6.8\,\text{nF} caps, but no 3.9nF3.9\,\text{nF}.
 Two capacitors in series:

 Cseries=C1C2C1+C2=10×6.810+6.8=6816.8=4.05nFC_{\text{series}} = \frac{C_1 \cdot C_2}{C_1 + C_2} = \frac{10 \times 6.8}{10 + 6.8} = \frac{68}{16.8} = 4.05\,\text{nF}